Last Updated on

-While our editorial team hasn’t tried every one of these, there are plenty of other monthly clothing subsciption and fashion subscription boxes to try:
+While our editorial team hasn’t tried every one of these subscription box options for fashion (many we have), there are plenty of other monthly clothing subsciption service and fashion subscription boxes to try:

-- Dia and Co: Dia and Co features a similar personal styling fee, but is geared more exclusively to plus sized women who might not be the target demographic of most other style subscription boxes.
+- Dia and Co: Dia and Co features a similar personal styling fee to find the right genre of outfit choices, but is geared more exclusively to plus sized women who might not be the target demographic of most other style subscription boxes.
 You can take the easy online style quiz here.

 - Further Read: Stitch Fix vs Dia and Co

-- Trunk Club: This one is the official styling box of Nordstrom’s and heavily features their clothing lines (basically take the entire Nordstrom’s department store and shrink it into a box customized for you).
+- Trunk Club: This one is the official styling box of Nordstrom’s and heavily features their clothing lines (basically take the entire women’s clothing section of Nordstrom’s department store and shrink it into a box customized for you).
 The styling fee is slightly more at $25.
 Learn more about how it works here.

 - Further Read: Trunk Club Alternatives

 - Le Tote: They charge $59 per month and feature designer brand clothing that you essentially “rent” and return.
 If you decide to keep something, your monthly fee is deducted against the price tag.
 Learn more and save 30% off the first 3 months here.

 - Golden Tote: Golden Tote subscription service is similar to the above, but features 3 outfit options.
 You can choose from a $59/month 2-item tote, a $149/month 5-item tote, or a 3-item clothing and accessories “Surprise Tote” for $89/month.
 Typically will feature a shirt and pants (for example), but not always a single outfit.